IRS-Devl/ComputerVision-UAV-Maneuvering/UniAxisFaceTracker/README.md

 ## Improvements
 - Fine tuning the servo motor rotation parameters to get a smooth rotation of the camera.
 - Setting up the parameters such that the motor rotation copes up with the rate of pixel change of the detections in the frame.
+- Extending the setup to three servo motor actuations in order to get yaw,pitch and roll movements of the camera (3 degrees of freedom).

 ## Face Tracking setup and Results
 ![GIF facetrack](https://github.com/IRS-Devl/ComputerVision-UAV-Maneuvering/blob/main/UniAxisFaceTracker/FaceGIF.gif)